Include it when

 |---|---|---|---|---|

-| GitHub Copilot / Copilot CLI | Commercial developer assistant across GitHub, IDEs, and CLI-style workflows. | Public docs, extension APIs, and some surrounding tooling. | Hosted service, model routing, product UX, billing, and enterprise controls. | Deep GitHub and editor integration, strong fit for teams already living in GitHub. |
+| GitHub Copilot / GitHub Copilot CLI | Commercial developer assistant across GitHub, IDEs, and CLI-style workflows. | Public docs, extension APIs, and some surrounding tooling. | Hosted service, model routing, product UX, billing, and enterprise controls. | Deep GitHub and editor integration, strong fit for teams already living in GitHub. |

 | Claude and Claude Code | Anthropic's hosted model product and coding-agent CLI experience. | Public docs, MCP ecosystem support, and local project configuration patterns. | Model service, subscription/API access, hosted account layer, and most product internals. | Strong conversational coding workflow with local tool use mediated by the client. |